Climate Change and the Wolverine

 The U.S. Forest Service is working to revise management plans for the Nez Perce-Clearwater and Salmon-Challis National Forests.
 During the planning process, ICL is advocating for the protection of wolverine habitat to ensure that they can survive and reproduce.

 It is also worth noting that ICL is working to reduce our dependence on fossil fuels and curtail the green house gases they emit.
-Combating climate change is key to maintaining wolverine populations.
+Combating climate change is key to maintaining wolverine populations as well as those of other species.